Freedom Tower (Miami): History

-Originally completed in 1925 as the headquarters and printing facility for the newspaper The Miami News, the Freedom Tower is an example of a Mediterranean Revival styled structure with design elements borrowed from the Giralda in Seville, Spain.
+In 1925, the building was built as the headquarters and printing facility for the newspaper The Miami News.
+The building is an example of a Spanish Revival styled structure with design elements borrowed from the Giralda in Seville, Spain.
 Its cupola on a 255-foot (78 m) tower contained a decorative beacon.

+In 1966, The Miami News moved in with the Knight Ridder-owned Miami Herald into a new, state-of-the-art building at One Herald Plaza, sharing production facilities with its morning rival while maintaining a separate editorial staff.

 The United States government used the facility in the 1960s to process and document refugees from the Cuban Revolution and to provide medical and dental services for them.
 After the major era of refugees ended, in 1972, the federal government sold the building to private buyers in 1974.
 In 1979, the building was listed on the National Register of Historic Places.

 The New World Mural 1513 was painted in 1988 by The Miami Artisans: Wade S. Foy, John Conroy, William Mark Coulthard, Phylis Shaw, Gerome Villa Bergsen and Ana Bikic.
 The mural is situated in the Grand Hall on the second floor, however, it sometimes has limited access for the public.
 The mural is a recreation of the ruined original from 1926, originally commissioned by the tower's developer James M. Cox in 1926 and again in 1987 by architect Richard Hiessenbottle RA.
 The center poem is by Edwin Markham, poet laureate for the Lincoln Memorial address.

-In 1997, the building was purchased for US$4.1 million by the family of the prominent Cuban-American businessman and anti-Communist Jorge Mas Canosa.
+In 1997, the building was purchased for US$4.1 million by the family of Cuban-American businessman and anti-Communist Jorge Mas Canosa.
 The Mas family then restored the tower to its original state and converted it into a memorial to the refugees who fled to the United States from Cuba.
 It housed a museum, library, meeting hall, and the offices of the Cuban American National Foundation.
-Salsa legend Celia Cruz was memorialized at the Freedom Tower upon her death in 2003, with more than 200,000 turning out to show their respects.
+Cuban-American singer Celia Cruz was memorialized at the Freedom Tower upon her death in 2003, with more than 200,000 turning out to show their respects.